 On the Senate floor, Illinois Republican Mark Kirk reiterated the idea, saying it "would be an effective nonmilitary way to address what is clearly an utterly irresponsible and largely out of control IRGC [Iranian Revolutionary Guards Corps] and MOIS [Iran's intelligence service], who were seeking to attack American targets."

 In Search Of International Support

-The plan to kill Saudi Ambassador Adel al-Jubeir entailed planting a bomb at a Capitol Hill restaurant.
-The fact that members of Congress or their staff might have been killed in such an explosion will not soon be forgotten on the Hill, says Michael Rubin, a resident scholar at the American Enterprise Institute.
+The plan to kill Saudi Ambassador Adel al-Jubeir entailed planting a bomb at a Washington restaurant he dines at regularly, as do members of Congress.
+The fact that senators or their staff might have been killed in such an explosion will not soon be forgotten on the Hill, says Michael Rubin, a resident scholar at the American Enterprise Institute.

 "I would suspect we're going to see a much more activist Congress, especially after the next election," Rubin says.

 There's no political downside for members of Congress to criticize Iran, which has been the target of American ire since the taking of U.S. hostages in Tehran in 1979.

 "Had there been a mass casualty attack and Iranian fingerprints were on it, I have no doubt there would be a military reaction, with support from both sides of the aisle," says Rajan Menon, who chairs the international relations department at Lehigh University.

 However, the plot was foiled and the U.S. government has not offered evidence so far linking the plan to Iran's supreme leader, the president or other top political officials.
 Therefore, Menon and other observers say the U.S. will stop short of military action.